AegeanViper73/CrystalMountain/GameGoals/FutureNotes.md

 MAZE:
 	1) When walking at an area in the maze, permanently show that section
-	2) Only show maze within eyesight, never past walls -Either way, I'm not sure yet
+	2) Only show maze within eyesight, never past walls    *already implemented -Either way, I'm not sure yet